 What’s The Walking Dead Season 10 About?

-So, we know when season 10 of The Walking Dead returns, but when it does, what’s it all about?
+Now that season 10 of The Walking Dead has returned, what’s it all about?
 The official synopsis is pretty vague on specifics, though it sets the stage for major clashes to come:

 “The survivors are still dealing with the Whisperer’s horrific display of power, reluctantly respecting the new borders imposed on them, all while organizing into a militia-style fighting force, preparing for a battle that may be unavoidable.”